We tend to idealize things.

 Being your own boss?
 That means you get to call the shots!
 But it also means you are responsible for every single one of them.
 There’s no one else to help deal with upset clients, or people who don’t pay, or the broken computer, or the fact that you’ve run out of toilet paper.
 It’s all on you.

-So there’s our reality check for the week. 😉 It’s not all roses when you open your own practice, and we all need to stop acting like ‘going solo’ is the only possible goal for any practitioner.
-You can be very successful working for someone else, and you can be very successful working out of your own space.
+So that’s my honest take on what it’s really like to run a solo practice.
+It’s not all roses!
+We need to take a critical look whenever someone claims that ‘going solo’ is the only possible goal for any practitioner.
+You can be very successful in working for someone else, and you can be very successful in working out of your own space.

-You just have to decide what is right for you.
+You just have to decide what is best for you and your lifestyle.